dylan-lang/opendylan/README.rst

   ./autogen.sh
   ./configure \
      --with-mps=/path/to/mps-kit \  # if using the HARP back-end
-     --with-gc=/path/to/gc \ # if using the C back-end
+     --with-gc=/path/to/boehm-gc-installation \ # if using the C back-end
      --prefix=/opt/opendylan-current
   make
   sudo make install

-If you already have Open Dylan installed and are building with the C back-end you can use the GC that came with the installation.
-For example, ``--with-gc=/opt/opendylan-2011.1/gc``.

 The first generation will be in Bootstrap.2/bin/dylan-compiler , and a second generation will be in /opt/opendylan-current/bin/dylan-compiler